fedidat/HexoSite/source/_posts/540-virtual-host-ssl.md

 rm /etc/nginx/sites-enabled/default
 ```

-Then write a new file `/etc/nginx/sites-available/service`, for example for a redirect on `/` from port 8080 to port 80:
+Then write a new file `/etc/nginx/sites-available/service`, for example for a redirect on `/` on port 80 to port 8080:

 ```nginx
 server {